 When I first became a doctor, revalidation was unnecessary.
-Qualification was enough to make me fit to practice (although of course fitness-to-practice proceedings could always be instigated against me).
+Qualification was enough to make me fit to practice (although of course fitness-to-practice proceedings could always be instigated against me - and have been (see previous post)).
 Following the Shipman inquiry, revalidation was eventually introduced, and I have had to undertake annual appraisals.
 Giving up my licence means I am no longer subject to revalidation as I am not practising as a doctor.

-I guess I have always primarily been a clinician rather than an academic (see previous post).
-It's taken me a while to give up this privilege but I'm now looking forward to my retirement (including from my Cambridge PhD, currently in intermission).
+I guess I have always primarily been a clinician rather than an academic.
+It's taken me a while to give up this privilege but I'm now looking forward to my retirement (including from my Cambridge PhD (see previous post), currently in intermission).

 2 days ago